Ultrasound of the Thyroid

 Who interprets the results and how do I get them?

-A radiologist, a physician specifically trained to supervise and interpret radiology examinations, will analyze the images and send a signed report to your primary care physician or the physician who referred you for the exam, who will share the results with you.
-In some cases the radiologist may discuss results with you at the conclusion of your examination.
+A radiologist, a doctor trained to supervise and interpret radiology exams, will analyze the images.
+The radiologist will send a signed report to the doctor who requested the exam.
+Your doctor will then share the results with you.
+In some cases, the radiologist may discuss results with you after the exam.

 What are the benefits vs. risks?